Which cot mattress should you buy?

 Not all mattresses come in the same standard size, but your cot or cot bed should specify which size it requires.

 We recommend that your baby's cot mattress is at least 10cm thick.
 Your baby’s weight will be concentrated on a small area of the mattress, and you don't want their body sagging through and hitting the base underneath.

 Which way up does a cot mattress go?

 Many cot mattresses (mainly of the spring and pocket-spring varieties) are made to be reversible.
 Each side of the mattress will be specially designed to accommodate the needs of your rapidly growing baby.

 That's because a cot mattress might be used for five or six years, during which time your baby will more than triple in weight.
 Because of this, manufacturers often design cot mattresses with one side specifically for babies and the other for toddlers or children.

-Typically one side will have springs and foam designed to be sturdy, but gentle for your baby to sleep on for the first 12 months of his or her life.
-The reverse side will have sturdier material to cope with your growing toddler.
+Typically, one side will have springs and foam designed to be sturdy, but gentle for a baby to sleep on for the first 12 months of their life.
+The reverse side will have sturdier material to cope with a growing toddler.

 The mattress should clearly indicate which side is suitable for what age group.